DanialArab/AWS/README.md

 <a name="11"></a>
 ## Lambda

 AWS Lambda is a serverless compute service that allows developers to deploy code as functions without having to manage servers.
 It was a pioneer in the serverless paradigm, which now encompasses various managed services like databases, messaging, and storage.

-Serverless does not mean there are no servers, but rather that users do not need to manage, provision, or even see them.
-Here's a comprehensive summary of AWS Lambda based on the provided sources:
+Here's a comprehensive summary of AWS Lambda:

-Core Concepts and Benefits of AWS Lambda
+### Core Concepts and Benefits of AWS Lambda

-• Virtual Functions, No Server Management: Unlike virtual servers (e.g., Amazon EC2) which are continuously running and require intervention for scaling, Lambda functions are "virtual functions" where there are no servers to manage.
+- **Virtual Functions, No Server Management**: Unlike virtual servers (e.g., Amazon EC2) which are continuously running and require intervention for scaling, Lambda functions are "virtual functions" where there are no servers to manage.
-• On-Demand Execution: Lambda functions run on-demand and are limited by time (short executions).
+- **On-Demand Execution**: Lambda functions run on-demand and are limited by time (short executions).
 This contrasts with EC2 instances which are continuously running.
-• Automated Scaling: Scaling in Lambda is automated, removing the need for manual intervention to add or remove servers.
+- **Automated Scaling**: Scaling in Lambda is automated, removing the need for manual intervention to add or remove servers.
-• Easy Pricing: You pay per request and compute time.
+- **Easy Pricing**: You pay per request and compute time.
 There's a free tier that includes 1,000,000 AWS Lambda requests and 400,000 GBs of compute time.
 After the free tier, it costs $0.20 per 1 million requests and $1.00 for 600,000 GB-seconds of compute time.
 Running AWS Lambda is generally considered "very cheap".
 • Resource Allocation: You can easily get more resources per function, with up to 10GB of RAM, and increasing RAM also improves CPU and network performance.
 Lambda Capabilities and Integrations
 • Language Support: Lambda supports many programming languages, including Node.js (JavaScript), Python, Java (Java 8 compatible), C# (.NET Core), Golang, C# / Powershell, and Ruby.
 It also offers a Custom Runtime API for community-supported languages like Rust.